fredricknyamweya-del/fredricknyamweya-del/README.md

 ## 🎯 2026 Career Goals

 - Build strong JavaScript fundamentals
-- Complete three real-world projects besides my school projects.
+- Complete 3+ real-world projects.
 - Grow as a full-stack developer & smoothly transition to the role of "Junior full-stack software developer."

 ---